yatesco/seafile-docs/config/seahub_settings_py.md

 USE_PDFJS = True

 # Online preview maximum file size, defaults to 30M.
+# Note, this option controls files that can be previewed online, like pictures, txt, pdf.
+# In pro edition, for preview doc/ppt/excel/pdf, there is another option `max-size`
+# in seafevents.conf that controls the limit of files that can be previewed.
 FILE_PREVIEW_MAX_SIZE = 30 * 1024 * 1024

 # Enable or disable thumbnails